volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example_risks}.
 List of Pull Requests: ```#{all}```.
 ```

-And it didn't work in most cases.
+Unfortunately, it didn't work as expected.
-Not all changes in the code carried any risks, so the AI constantly tried to 'invent' new risks where there were none.
+Not all code changes carried risks, so the AI often tried to invent new risks where there were none.
-Sometimes it simply printed a PR description without identifying any problems.
+Sometimes it simply repeated the PR description without identifying any problems.
-Other times, it printed risks from the example provided but not from real data.
+Other times, it printed risks from the example provided instead of from the real data.
-Several times it confused PR numbers where it found risks.
+It also frequently confused PR numbers when it found risks.
+In other words, it was a mess.

 Most likely, the key problem was with my prompt.
-I tried several modifications, but the results were more or less the same.
+I tried several modifications, but the results remained more or less the same.

 So, I decided to give some clues to the AI.
-I started writing all PR descriptions as descriptively as possible, and it started working like a charm.
+I started writing all PR descriptions as clearly as possible.
+And... surprise, surprise, it started working like a charm.

-For example, for the following description:
+For this PR description:

 ```txt
 During the implementation of this issue, I identified some problems which might cause issues in the future: